A Twitter user, Meg, shared her disappointment after her students filmed her and shared the videos on TikTok.

 Twitter users added that Meg should go to the school administration, but Meg replied she received no support, adding, “Not sure what to say or do.
 I feel powerless.”

 People wanted to support Meg, and many were annoyed that the school allowed phones in the classroom, with a Twitter user writing, “So phones are allowed at your school?
 Fine if for educational use, but for anything else, lock them down.
-Pictures could be taken in bathrooms and broadcast.
+Pictures could be taken in bathrooms and broadcasted.
 Your district better be ready for future lawsuits.
 Protect everyone in a school situation…unless a crime is pictured.”

 Another wrote: “Meg…I’m so sorry.
 That’s not okay, and it’s despicable the administration isn’t backing you.”